Installing Macros From Listings

 From the Properties window rename the module to something more meaningful - here UpdateAll

-Then cut and paste the macro from the NewMacros module to the newly created Module.
-The macro shown in the illustrations is a variation on the example code listed above.
+Then cut and paste the macro from the NewMacros module to the newly created Module1.

 Adding References to Other Applications